dav2113534/ComedyQuiz/README.md

 -Your radios do not appear to have `<label>`s.
 Remember that the expected behavior when a user clicks on a label is for the corresponding radio to be selected
 -Consider reducing the number of clicks it takes to go from question to question.
 Right now it takes one click to select an answer, another to submit, and another to move on.
 Those final clicks could probably be condensed into one action.
  Lock conversation

+4-21-2017
+-Need to remove one of the buttons